mikeizbicki/lab-goodreads2/README.md

 This object contains a variety of information about the review, but notice that the title of the book is not stored in the JSON object.
 The only information we have about the book is the `book_id` field.

-The file `goodreads_books.json.gz` associates each `book_id` with information about the book, like the title, author, and publication year.
+A different file `goodreads_books.json.gz` associates each `book_id` with information about the book, like the title, author, and publication year.
 <!--
 Storing this information in a separate file is called *normalizing* the dataset.
 We will talk later in this class about the various advantages of normalizing and denormalizing datasets,